CalfCrusher/InstagramAccountTakeover/README.md

 Following this link you have the possibility to reset your password OR just skip and go to your account directly, like many people do. **If this happens the link will remain valid!
 It doesn't expire neither after 24 hours... that's crazy.**

 So, this tool generates infinite URIs, call them and check status code.
-If 301 then our link is valid -but could be expired!- so if user didn't change his password we could takeover the account.
+If 301 then our link is valid -but could be expired if user changed his passwrd- so if user didn't change his password we could takeover the account!
 If 302 our link is not valid.

 ### DISCLAIMER